 - Fake artificially sweetened beverages: there are so many flavored water and tea beverages and energy drinks on the market.
 If it contains aspartame or other chemicals you can’t pronounce, avoid!
 Read about aspartame and fake sugar’s toxic effects here.

 But as with everything, alcohol affects everyone differently.
-There is a fine line between enjoying and abusing alochol, and binge drinking (more than 4-5 drinks per sitting) has severe health consequences from accidents to increased cancer risk.
+There is a fine line between enjoying and abusing alcohol, and binge drinking (more than 4-5 drinks per sitting) has severe health consequences from accidents to increased cancer risk.
 Booze has the potential to increase anxiety and depression, and people with low neurotransmitters (low GABA, serotonin, dopamine) who are already prone to depression often use alcohol as a crutch to feel better since they are not producing adequate levels of these feel-good brain chemicals.
 Then it becomes a vicious cycle.